truew1n/WAV/README.md

 - PCM format only (no compressed formats)
 - Little-endian `.wav` files only
 - Loads full file into memory (no streaming)

----

-## License
-This library is released into the public domain (or MIT License if preferred).
-Free to use, modify, and distribute.